 The performance venue can accommodate various music ensembles, as well as theatre and dance productions.
 The balcony level connects to the 2nd floor of the main building and is connected to the main floor with open circulating stairways.
+400 students participated in the 2016 production of Seussical.
+1000 students participate in our visual and performing arts programs annually.

 Serving as the Central High School Music Department Chair is an extreme pleasure, honor, and adventure of a lifetime.
 Our music students are some of the finest young musicians and scholars in the city of Philadelphia.
 Their compassion, dedication and intense work ethic inspires our faculty.
 The department is flourishing as a model of academic achievement, artistic excellence and civility.
 I look forward to a brilliant future for the arts at Central.
-Benjamin E. Blazer Music Department Chair I'm excited for this new building because it will give the future students the chance to feel the same joy that I have felt while being a part of the arts program.
+Benjamin E. Blazer Music Department Chair

+I'm excited for this new building because it will give the future students the chance to feel the same joy that I have felt while being a part of the arts program.

 Dylan, 277

-G We have outgrown the close confines of small spaces devoted to the arts... this Performing Arts Center will provide us with new and exciting experiences to flourish.
+We have outgrown the close confines of small spaces devoted to the arts... this Performing Arts Center will provide us with new and exciting experiences to flourish.

 Grace, 277